cellero/Cellero.ConcreteDocs/en/custom/vicmix/app_automation/index.md

 - Daily

-These custom tasks are separate from core background tasks.
+These custom tasks are separate from core [background tasks](../index.md) .